kevgo/text-runner/documentation/user-defined-actions.md

 ## Hello-world example

-All the "hello-world" action does is print "hello world" in the test runner's console output when running.
+The "hello-world" action prints the text "hello world" in the test runner's console output when running.
 It will be triggered via this piece of Markdown: